fronteers/website/src/nl/activiteiten/2013/web-platform-doc-sprint.md

 ## Questions?

-If you have any additional questions you can contact Paul Verbeek at paul@webinthehat.com.
+If you have any additional questions you can contact Jayne Verbeek at paul@webinthehat.com.

 ## Registration